 For the wooden ornament side, I painted it all with white chalk paint.

 I cut out the SVG file using my Cricut with adhesive vinyl and applied it to the wood with transfer tape.
 If you’d like to know all that the Cricut can do, check out my Ultimate Guide of Cricut Ideas!

 As with all my files, these are for personal use only.
 If you would like to purchase a commercial use license, click here.

 If you need additional help with this step, click on link to watch my video tutorial on how to upload SVG files to Cricut Design Space.

-I ended up putting it in my taller planted pot next to my DIY No Soliciting Sign (click on link for full tutorial and free file!)
+I ended up putting it in my taller planted pot next to my DIY No Soliciting Sign (click on the link for a full tutorial and free file!)

 I love making DIY Christmas decor with my Cricut!
 Check out all my best Cricut Christmas ideas here!

 The painted wooden pumpkin goes perfectly with my interchangeable seasonal wreath now!